mirbyte/Text-List-Tools/README.md

 # Text-List-Tools _IN PROGRESS_
-_The script crashes if there's no .txt files found in the current directory_
+_The script crashes if there's no .txt files found in the current directory when selecting modify existing file_

 ## Passwd List Generator